bartolo7/E2E-Automation-Cypress/README.md

 Step by step guide to start E2E automation with Cypress.

-I use the web side parabank.parasoft.com, which it is bank demo web for automation.
+The web parabank.parasoft.com, which is a bank demo, is used in this tutorial.

 ## Getting Started